danstarns/idio-graphql/docs/inter-schema-execution.md

 ## Intro

 ---

-GraphQL allows engineers to query and define resolvers for complex relationships within a data set. idio-graphql enables the ability to, at runtime, execute a `Query/Mutation`, otherwise known as a **[Document](https://spec.graphql.org/June2018/#sec-Language.Document)**, against the parent and or a specified specified schema, using custom directives.
-In this guide you will be shown how to utilize the `execute` method, available for both local nodes and service nodes.
-You will learn how to re-use code simontainsly populating edges in your graph.
+GraphQL allows engineers to query and define resolvers for complex relationships within a data set. idio-graphql enables the ability to, at runtime, execute a `Query/Mutation`, otherwise known as a **[Document](https://spec.graphql.org/June2018/#sec-Language.Document)**, against the parent and or a specified schema, using custom directives.
+In this guide, you will be shown how to utilize the execute method, available for both local nodes and service nodes.
+You will learn how to re-use code while simultaneously populating edges in your graph.

 > Subscriptions are not supported with Inter-Schema Execution.

 ## Dissecting Resolvers

 ---

-Before we dive deeper into the `execute` method we need to take a moment, to reflect on what our resolver functions look like.

 ```javascript
 /**